SETI/rms-cspyce/README-developers.md

 Within a few minutes,
 you should see your actions being run.

-You *will* see the error message that Python 2.7 isn't supported.
+You *will* see the error message that Python 2.7 isn't supported; thse can be ignored.
-You can ignore this.
 If there are any other errors, then investigate.

 #### Step 7: Test and retry